illumos/ipd/ipd/0021/README.md

 An important thing to emphasize is that the PCI PRD, or really any of the intended `<sys/plat/*.h>` headers are always intended to be private to illumos.
-This is impotant for a few reasons:
+This is important for a few reasons:

-1. We don't know the righ interfaces and what we need will change as we have more ports land.
+1. We don't know the right interfaces and what we need will change as we have more ports land.

 2. Unlike leaf device drivers which are able to be fairly isolated, this